sourmash databases - advanced usage information.

 Appendix: SQLite complexities

 The SQLite implementation of signature storage, metadata manifests, and LCA databases is all bundled into a single SQLite database.
-Beacuse of this, sourmash must examine the database tables to decide what kind of sourmash structure the database is - the logic is roughly this:
+Because of this, sourmash must examine the database tables to decide what kind of sourmash structure the database is - the logic is roughly this:

 • does the database store both sketch information and taxonomy information?
 It’s an LCA database!